hetznercloud/csi-driver/docs/kubernetes/tutorials/setting-up-cluster-and-first-volume.md

-# Setting up a Cluster and Creating your first Volume
+# Setting up a cluster and creating your first Volume

 In this tutorial, you will learn how to set up a lightweight Kubernetes cluster on **Hetzner Cloud** using **k3s**, install the **Hetzner Cloud csi-driver**, and create a Deployment with a PersistentVolumeClaim.